basecamp/handbook/orgchart.md

 #### Datacenter

 Our Datacenter team is focused on keeping the applications that we run on our own equipment in Chicago, IL and Ashburn, VA in top shape.
-Basecamp 3 even runs out of both sites simultaneously! **Eron Nicholson** is the team lead and works with John Williams, Matthew Vincent and Colin O'Keeffe.
+Basecamp 3 even runs out of both sites simultaneously! **Eron Nicholson** is the team lead and works with John Williams, and Matthew Vincent.

 #### Cloud